kitled/demo-fasthtml-picocss/docs/main.md

 ### HTML structure

 🡇 We're going for something like this.
 Pay attention to nesting, as it's essential to properly structure your FastHTML function calls nesting.
+This intends to reproduce the exact Pico CSS website's HTML (the whole "Docs" section, flattened as one page).

 ```html
 <main>